-In some Pacific Northwest tribes, elk are considered to be particular protectors of women, and in some legends elk lead women who had been captured by enemy warriors back to their homes.
+In some Pacific Northwest tribes, elk are considered to be particular protectors of women, and in some legends, elk lead women who had been captured by enemy warriors back to their homes.
 In Plains Indian tribes, elk were associated with masculinity, endurance, and bravery, and elks' eyeteeth were highly valued both as objects of adornment and as the symbol of a man's hunting prowess.
 In some Plains tribes, men saved the eyeteeth from their first elk kill to make into engagement jewelry for their sweetheart.
 In others, the number of elk teeth sewn onto a woman's dress showed off the wealth and skill of her husband or father.
-Elk are associated with coneflowers in some Great Basin tribes, such as the Ute, who refer to coneflowers as "elk root."
+Elk is associated with coneflowers in some Great Basin tribes, such as the Ute, who refer to coneflowers as "elk root."

-Garnet Tobacco, a Cree artist, was born February 6th, 1964 in Moose Lake, Manitoba.
+Garnet Tobacco, a Cree artist, was born on February 6th, 1964, in Moose Lake, Manitoba.
 The Buffalo is his family crest symbol.